An analogue of row removal for diagrammatic Cherednik algebras: The diagrammatic Cherednik algebra

-We define the {\sf Russian array} as follows.
-For each $1\leq m\leq \ell$, we place a point on the real line at $\theta_m$ and consider the region bounded by half-lines at angles $3\pi/4 $ and $\pi/4$.
-We tile the resulting quadrant with a lattice of squares, each with diagonal of length $2 \g $.
-For each node of $[\la]$ we draw a box in the Russian array.
-We place the first node, $(1,1,m)$, of component $m$ at $\theta_m$ on the real line, with rows going northwest from this node, and columns going northeast.
-The diagram is tilted ever-so-slightly in the clockwise direction so that the top vertex of the box $(r,c,m)$ (that is, the box in the $r$th row and $c$th column of the $m$th component of $ [\la] $) has $x$-coordinate $\theta_m + \ell(r-c) + (r+c)\varepsilon$ for $\varepsilon \ll \tfrac{1}{2n}$ (up to first order approximation).
-Having made this tilt, we note that no two boxes in the Young diagram of a multipartition can have top vertices with the same $x$-coordinates (by our assumptions on the weighting and the tilt).
+We now provide a diagrammatic way of encoding the $\theta$-dominance order on $[\la]_\theta$.
+For each node of $[\la]_\theta$ we draw a box in the Russian array.
+We place the first node, $(1,1,m)$, of component $m$ at $\theta_m$ on the real line, with column numbers increasing going northwest from this node (so that a single row goes northwest), and row numbers increasing going northeast (so that a single column goes northeast).
+The diagram is tilted ever-so-slightly (by an angle of $\varepsilon \ll \tfrac{1}{2n}$ radians) in the clockwise direction so that the top vertex of the box $(r,c,m)$ (that is, the box in the $r$th row and $c$th column of the $m$th component of $ [\la]_\theta $) has $x$-coordinate $\mathbf{I}_{(r,c,m)}^\theta = \theta_m + \ell(r-c) + (r+c)\varepsilon$ (up to first order approximation).
+Having made this tilt, we note that the boxes of a $\theta$-Young diagram of a multipartition all have distinct $x$-coordinates (by our assumptions on the weighting and tilt).